mdekstrand/cs533-web/week6/index.md

 ## {{mcal}} Deadlines

-- Midterm A **Tuesday 9:00–10:15 AM** (in class)
+- Midterm A **Saturday at Midnight**
 - Quiz 6 **Thursday by 8AM**

 (midterm-a)=
 ## {{mquiz}} Midterm A

-The first midterm is on Tuesday.
+The first midterm is released on Wednesday on Canvas.
 It is written to take about an hour, and covers material up through and including Week 5.
+It does not include Week 6.

 ### Format

+The first part of the exam is a short programming exercise.

-The exam is a written in-person exam.
-It will contain a variety of questions to assess your ability to understand and apply concepts from the class.
+The second part is a conceptual exam. it will contain a variety of questions to assess your ability to understand and apply concepts from the class.
 Question formats include:

 - Multiple-choice
 - True/false